lebao3105/cli-fp/PULL_REQUEST_v1.1.5.md

 This release represents extensive work on shell completion functionality with 100% test coverage.
 All completion features have been thoroughly tested and documented.
 The framework now provides a professional completion experience comparable to modern CLI tools like git and docker.

----

-**Ready to merge:** ✅ All tests passing, documentation complete, backward compatible.